Which email marketing service provider should you be working with?

 PROS: For organizations that do a large volume of email marketing, ExactTarget has integrated features that make planning, executing and analyzing dynamic email marketing easier.
 It’s new Content Builder platform provides a much more user-friendly design experience than the classic platform does, and the features are seemingly limitless.

-CONS: The pricing can be comparatively high if you don’t need all those extras, and the it can be quite buggy.
+CONS: The pricing can be comparatively high if you don’t need all those extras, and the code and interface can be quite buggy.

 BOTTOM LINE: Plenty of bad code is created by content builder that needs to be corrected after several rounds of edits.
 You wouldn’t pay for this service unless you were emailing in volume, and you would need a code writer to correct all the bad code it writes if you were emailing at that level.